What I'm focused on now

 Themes

 UX versus sovereignty: How do you balance commercially desirable solutions (often custodial) with enabling true self-sovereignty?
 Most users choose convenience.
-Freedom tech needs to remove that forced choice.
+We need to remove that forced choice.

 Timing the revenue engine: When do you shift from founder-led selling to building scalable revenue systems in Bitcoin companies?
 Particularly when negative price action affects customer faith and interest.